wso2/kubernetes-is/advanced/is/README.md

 # Kubernetes Resources for deployment of WSO2 Identity Server

+**Note**: We consider Helm to be the primary source of installation of WSO2 product deployment patterns in Kubernetes environments.
+Hence, pure Kubernetes resources for product deployment patterns will be deprecated from 5.8.0.3 onwards.
+Please adjust your usage accordingly.

 Core Kubernetes resources for a [clustered deployment of WSO2 Identity Server](https://docs.wso2.com/display/IS580/Setting+Up+Deployment+Pattern+1).

 ![A clustered deployment WSO2 Identity Server](is.png)